 For the split pea bessara, the dried split peas are simmered in water with onions, garlic, paprika and cumin before being pureed.
 Add cayenne pepper to taste.

-Garnish the bessara the traditional way with cumin and olive oil and perhaps a little cayenne pepper.
+Garnish the Split Pea Bessara the traditional way with olive oil, cumin, and perhaps a little cayenne pepper.
 If you’ve made it extra spicy, consider adding a bit of fresh cilantro and a swirl of creme fraiche or plain yogurt.

 For a change, you can reduce the olive oil in the recipe and garnish the bessara with a drizzle of argan oil for a light, nutty flavor that complements the split peas’ natural flavor.